Zepbound (tirzepatide) dosage for weight loss

 Wegovy Important Safety Information: Read more about serious warnings and safety info.

-Zepbound is a liquid solution that comes in prefilled injection pens.
-Each pen contains a single dose of Zepbound in a 0.5 milliliter (mL) solution.
+Zepbound is a liquid solution that comes in prefilled injection pens or single-dose vials.
+Each pen or vial contains a single dose of Zepbound in a 0.5 milliliter (mL) solution.
 Below is a brief overview of available dosages of Zepbound.

 What dosages does Zepbound come in?